-A. Application in the court of appeals.
-A party appealing a judgment of the children's court, after a denial of a stay by the children's court, may request that the judgment be stayed by filing and serving an application for stay in the court of appeals at any time after the notice of appeal has been filed.
-If the case has not been previously docketed in the appellate court, the docket fee or order granting free process shall accompany the motion.
+- A. Application in the Court of Appeals.
+A party appealing a judgment of the children's court, after a denial of a stay by the children's court, may request that the judgment be stayed by filing and serving an application for stay in the Court of Appeals at any time after the notice of appeal has been filed.
+If the case has not been previously docketed in the Court, the docket fee or order granting free process shall accompany the motion.
 Both the appellate division of the attorney general and the children's court attorney shall be served.
-Filing and service shall be governed by Rule 12-307 NMRA.

-B. Contents of application.
-All applications to stay the judgment of the children's court shall include:
+Filing and service shall be governed by Rule 12-307 NMRA. - B. Contents of application.
+All applications to stay the judgment of the children's court shall include